 The winner of the 2016 Bernard Brodie Prize is:

-This article was selected by a jury consisting of six members of the Editorial Board: Uday Bhaskar, Sarah Kreps, Jeffrey Lantis, Maria Mälksoo, Derek McDougall and Edward Rhodes.
-The jury selected the winner from a shortlist put together by the outgoing editors Aaron Karp and Regina Karp and the new editor Hylke Dijkstra.
+This article was selected by a jury consisting of five members of the Editorial Board: Uday Bhaskar, David Haglund, Aaron Karp, Derek McDougall and Edward Rhodes.
+The jury selected the winner from a shortlist put together by the Editor-in-Chief Hylke Dijkstra.
 This shortlist also included:

 More on the Bernard Brodie Prize is available here.